Staying Safe While Riding a Bicycle in Savannah

 Bicycling is often viewed as a leisurely activity for many people.
 However, that should not lull anyone into a false sense of security, as bicycle accidents are common and could leave devastating injuries in severe cases.
 It is important for riders of all ages and skill levels to know the potential dangers of this activity.
-Consider talking with a skilled bike collision attorney to learn about staying safe while riding a bicycle in Savannah.
+Consider talking with a skilled Savannah bike collision lawyer to learn about staying safe while riding a bicycle in Savannah.

 Rules of the Road for Cyclists